dmarx/obsidian_vault/Renormalization Group Theory.md

 ### Ecology

 In ecology, the concept of scale-free networks can explain the [[resilience]] and vulnerability of [[ecosystems]].
 For instance, the [[interaction networks]] between species (e.g., [[food webs]]) often exhibit scale-free characteristics, helping to understand how ecosystems can remain stable despite changes in biodiversity or the environment.
-Insights from RG theory also contribute to understanding spatial patterns and [[population dynamics]] over different scales, aiding in conservation efforts and habitat management.
+Insights from RG theory also contribute to understanding spatial patterns and [[Population Dynamics]] over different scales, aiding in conservation efforts and habitat management.

 ### [[Economics]]